Skip to main content

 const topLink = document.querySelector('h2 a.Link');

-// Cleanup the repository name.
+// Clean up the repository name.

 const topLinkName = topLink.textContent.split('/')